tjain01/my_first_github/README.md

 # my_first_github
-A simple demo to show the basic Git Workflow
+A simple demo2 to show the basic Git Workflow